Graduate credit may be earned in the following courses:

 Foreign Language Proficiency Examinations

-The Department of Foreign Languages and Literatures administers proficiency examinations in the following languages:
+The Department of World Languages and Cultures administers proficiency examinations in the following languages:

 - Russian, and